OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 ## Reducers

-When two threads access the same object there is a risk of a _{% defn "determinacy race" %}_.
+_Reducers_ are a new data type to help programmers avoid _{% defn "data race", "data races" %}.
+Data races happen when one thread modifies an object while a second thread is using it.
 According to the C and C++ language standards a race is undefined behavior.
 Your program can give incorrect results, crash, or worse.
 A counter may not increment reliably or a linked list may become corrupt.

-Data types called _hyperobjects_ allow race-free access to shared variables.
+A reducer is a special case of a more general type known as a _hyperobject_.
+Different types of hyperobjects are used depending on the desired semantics.

-The type of hyperobject supported by OpenCilk 2.0 is called a _reducer_.
-Reducers are used when a shared object is modified in a consistent way every time, such as by adding a number to an accumulator or appending an item to a list.
+Reducers are used when the final value in a variable is built up from a series of independent modifications.
+The modifications should all be of the same kind, such as by adding a number to an accumulator or appending an item to a list.
 As long as the operation is _associative_ (`A ⊕ (B ⊕ C) = (A ⊕ B) ⊕ C`) the final result will be correct.

-Formally, a reducer is an instance of a mathematical object called a _monoid_.
-The reducer combines a type (e.g., `double`), an _identity_ value (`0.0`), and an associative binary operation (`+`).
+Formally, a reducer is a mathematical object called a _{% defn "monoid" %}_.
+A reducer has a type (e.g., `double`), an _identity_ value (`0.0`), and an associative binary operation (`+`).
+The operation does not need to be commutative.
+A reducer can hold a list with the binary operation being concatenation.

-The identity value is provided by a callback function which takes a pointer to the value to be initialized (cast to `void`&nbsp;`*`).
-The binary operation, called reduction, is implemented by a function with two pointer arguments pointing to the two values to be combined.
-The value pointed to by the second argument should be merged into the value pointed to by the first argument.
-Common names for these functions are `identity` and `reduce` in the general case and `zero` and `add` when computing a sum.

 ### Reducers and views

-OpenCilk will ensure that every reference to a reducer uses a private copy.
-The private copy is called the _view_.
+OpenCilk ensures that every reference to a reducer uses a private copy, called a _view_.
 The address of the current view can change at any spawn or sync, including the implicit spawns and syncs associated with `cilk_for` and `cilk_scope`.
 The address operator `&` returns the address of the current view, so the address of a reducer can change when the address of a normal variable would be constant over its lifetime.
 Be careful about saving the address of a reducer.
 The race detector (Cilk sanitizer) can be used to check for improper retention of a pointer to a view.

+Views are created and merged using programmer-provided callback functions commonly named `identity` and `reduce`.
+The identity callback takes a pointer to the value to be initialized (cast to `void`&nbsp;`*`).
+The reduce callback takes two pointer arguments pointing to the two values to be combined.
+The value pointed to by the second argument should be merged into the value pointed to by the first argument, and storage held by the second argument should be freed.
+Even if the operation is commutative, the result should be stored in the first argument.

-When two views are to be distinguished, the one that would have been created first in serial order is called the _left_ view and the other the _right_ view.
-The runtime guarantees that the reduction function receives arguments in proper order, left before right.
-(Even if the operation is commutative, the runtime requires the result to be in the left view.)
-The variable declared by the programmer is sometimes called the _leftmost_ view.
+There is a total order on views, the order in which they would have been created in a serial program.
+The older of any pair of views is conventionally called the _left_ view and the younger of the pair is called the _right_ view.
+The left view is the first argument to the reduce callback.
+The variable declared by the programmer is the _leftmost_ view.
+The programmer needs to initialize or construct the variable just like any other.
+See `<cilk/ostream_reducer.h>` for an example where the leftmost view does not get the identity value.

 ### Declaring a reducer

-A reducer is declared with the `cilk_reducer` keyword, with the identity and reduce functions as arguments:
+A reducer is declared with the `cilk_reducer` keyword, with the identity and reduce functions as arguments.

+For example, to declare a reducer holding sums of `double`s one can write

 ```c
     void zero_double(void *view) { *(double *)view = 0.0; }